 Enrollments are scheduled for Monday and Tuesday each week.

 Special arrangements may be made for admissions at other times.
 This allows Summit to respond promptly to escalating difficulties within a family and enables parents to quickly place their teen in a safe environment where problems can be assessed and treated.

 Applicant families are asked to complete and submit an application.
 Occasionally we might ask for you to submit an Authorization to Release Information so the clinical team can obtain information from other professionals who have provided services to the applicant.
 Apply online now.

 Upon receipt of the application materials, the Admissions Department will review all information and materials provided to ensure that the application is complete.
 Following this preliminary review, the Admissions Director presents the candidate’s application to the Clinical Department for discussion and determination of candidacy for admission.
 An admission decision or request for additional information typically follows within one to two business days.
 Additional information on financial assistance or educational loan financing is available from the Admissions Department.

-For additional information on program fees or financial assistance, contact the Admission Director, or click here.
+For additional information on program fees or financial assistance, contact the Admission Director, or visit our financing page.